 Garmin’s Livescope and Panoptix features have vaulted the brand to close to the top of the pile when it comes to fish finders for recreational use.

-The Garmin display and settings take a bit of getting used to if you are a dedicated Lowrance or Humminbird fish finder user, but once you are familiar with it, you realise it is quite intuitive.
+The Garmin display and settings take a bit of getting used to if you are a dedicated Lowrance or Humminbird fish finder user, but once you are familiar with it, you realize it is quite intuitive.

 Humminbird vs Garmin: Key Features

-Garmin fish finders have down imaging, GPS and Side imaging as standard features.
-Garmin has also pioneered a few features including the Panoptix and Livescope transducers. (we explain more about these below in the Innovation section).
-Garmin’s chartplotting and scanning technology is very accurate and produces great, detailed maps.
+Garmin fish finders have down imaging, GPS, and Side imaging as standard features.
+Garmin has also pioneered a few features, including the Panoptix and Livescope transducers (we explain more about these below in the Innovation section).
+Garmin’s chart plotting and scanning technology is very accurate and produces great, detailed maps.

-Humminbird fish finders have traditional CHIRP sonar, down imaging, chartplotting, GPS, side imaging and more as standard on most models.
+Humminbird fish finders have traditional CHIRP sonar, down imaging, chart plotting, GPS, side imaging, and more as standard on most models.

 Humminbird fish finders also boast a user-friendly interface and a menu that makes finding and activating various functions on the water a breeze.